obsidian-community/obsidian-react-starter/README.md

 ## Features

-This project comes preconfigured with Typescript, Babel, and Rollup.js.
+This project comes preconfigured with [Typescript](https://www.typescriptlang.org/), [Babel](https://babeljs.io/), and [Rollup.js](https://www.rollupjs.org).

 ## Getting Started

 Click "use this template" to create your own fork of this repo.
-Make sure to reference [the Official sample plugin](https://github.com/obsidianmd/obsidian-sample-plugin) for information about how to get started with the Obsidian API and how to submit your plugin to the Community Plugin Gallery.
+Make sure to reference [the official sample plugin](https://github.com/obsidianmd/obsidian-sample-plugin) for information about how to get started with the Obsidian API and how to submit your plugin to the Community Plugin Gallery.

 ```bash
 # for local development